When many people think of Brazil, they think of beautiful, pristine beaches…carnival…festive music and dancing…fútebol…

 Okay, so technically, avocado is a fruit.
 But in the U.S., we treat it like a vegetable.

 In Brazil, avocado is not something you’ll find in things like salads or sushi.
-Instead, it’s often treated more like a desert, mixed with condensed milk, sugar, chocolate syrup and the like.
+Instead, it’s often treated more like a desert, mixed with condensed milk, sugar, chocolate syrup and what not.

 14. Drinking exotic fruit juices